MicrosoftLearning/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 ```

 5. In the **test-model** folder, edit the configuration file (**appsettings.json** or **.env**, depending on your language preference) to add the following values:
-    - Your Form Recognizer endpoint.
+    - Your Document Intelligence endpoint.
-    - Your Form Recognizer key.
+    - Your Document Intelligence key.
     - The Model ID generated when you trained the model (you can find this by switching the terminal back to the **cmd** console for the **train-model** folder). **Save** your changes.

 6. In the **test-model** folder, open the code file for your client application (*Program.cs* for C#, *test-model.py* for Python) and review the code it contains, noting the following details: